citizenfx/natives/AUDIO/ForceVehicleEngineAudio.md

 ```

 ```
-This native sets the audio of the specified vehicle to audioName (p1).
+This native sets the audio of the specified vehicle to the audioName (p1).
 Use the audioNameHash found in vehicles.meta
 Example:
-_FORCE_VEHICLE_ENGINE_SOUND(veh, "ADDER");
+_SET_VEHICLE_AUDIO(veh, "ADDER");
 The selected vehicle will now have the audio of the Adder.
 FORCE_VEHICLE_???
 ```

 ## Parameters